aridjayarecipes/cutesrecipes.web.app/content/post/2194-step-by-step-guide-to-make-any-night-of-the-week-pumpkin-chili.md

 1. Saute meat, onions and garlic in a pot until browned
 1. Add all other ingredients and bring to a boil.
-1. For the beer, IPA is good if you're going spicy and light beer is good for mild.
+1. For the beer, IPA is good if you&#39;re going spicy and light beer is good for mild.
 For the chilis, I like arbol and chipotle, but do whatever you like.
 1. Cover and simmer for at least a half hour, but the longer the better.
 1. Plate, add cheese and sour cream to taste, and serve!